 Also known as Caribbean Amber Penshell, Oyster, Pen Shell.

-Found buried in mud, sand or recesses in the reef with just the valves slightly exposed over coral and rocky reefs.
+Found buried in mud, sand or recesses in the reef, with just the valves slightly exposed, over coral and rocky reefs.
+Often found encrusted with organisms which may be for camouflage.

 They feed on plankton.